 What Are Glands?
 The Anatomy And Function

-A gland is an organ that consists of specialized epithelial cells and produce secretions.
-The material secreted by gland is usually in liquid form such as enzyme, hormone, mucus and fat.
+A gland is an organ that consists of specialized epithelial cells and produces secretions.
+The material secreted by the gland is usually in liquid form, such as enzymes, hormones, mucus, and fat.

 Classify glands according to the mode of their secretion.